ethstaker-core/Ethereum-2.0-Mainnet-Guides-Ubuntu/Lighthouse.md

 ```

 The import is complete and the wallet is now set up.

-> NOTE: It is necessary to follow a specific series of steps to update Geth.
+> NOTE: It is necessary to follow a specific series of steps to add an additional validator.
 See [Appendix C — Adding a Validator](#appendix-c--adding-a-validator) for further information.

 ## Step 9 — Configure the Beacon Node Service